FreeFem/FreeFem-doc/docs/documentation/MeshGeneration.md

 mesh Th = movemesh(Th,[Phi1, Phi2]);
 ```

-Sometimes the transformed mesh is invalid because some triangle have flip over (now has negative area).
-To spot such problems one may check the minimum triangle area in the transformed mesh with `:::freefem checkmovemesh` before any real transformation.
+Sometimes the transformed mesh is invalid because some triangles have flipped over (meaning it now has a negative area).
+To spot such problems, one may check the minimum triangle area in the transformed mesh with `:::freefem checkmovemesh` before any real transformation.

 For example:
 \begin{eqnarray}